 Setting performance standards, observing and providing feedback, and conducting appraisals enables you to achieve the best results through managing employee performance.

-The process begins when you and the employee discuss future goals and objectives for the coming year.
-To do their best, staff members need to know that their contributions will be recognized and acknowledged.
+Staff members need to know that their contributions will be recognized and acknowledged.
 Managing performance and providing feedback is not merely a step in the disciplinary process, and shouldn't be viewed as an isolated event.
-Rather, it is an ongoing process that takes place throughout the year and may occur as often as you believe is necessary to acknowledge the employee for accomplishments, evaluate the employee's job satisfaction and to plan together for improved performance.
+Rather, it is an ongoing process that takes place throughout the year.

 As the immediate supervisor, you play an important role; your closest interaction with the employee occurs at this level.